material-components/material-components-web/packages/mdc-slider/README.md

 from the material design spec**.

-Also note that we have taken certain deviations from the UX within the spec, e.g. nuances as to the slider's motion across the track, as well as the style of the slider thumb when in the "off" state in dark mode.
+Also note that we have taken certain deviations from the UX within the spec, e.g. nuances as to the slider's motion across the track, as well as the color of the tick marks.
 Thus, there may be some treatments which deviate from the mocks.
 These deviations arose out of design feedback from seeing sliders used on the web, and thus have been endorsed by the Material Design team.

 ## Design and API Documentation